ShreyasAgarwal/STUDYTIMEMANGER/README.md

 Includes error handling for user input

-Perfect for AB Tech students and anyone looking to improve their study organization and time management skills!
+Perfect for BTech students and anyone looking to improve their study organization and time management skills!